-By Tackson Makandwa (Life in the City Doctoral Fellow, African Centre for Migration & Society, University of the Witwatersrand, gives an update from his fieldwork exploring the maternal healthcare experiences of migrant women in Johannesburg.
+Tackson Makandwa, a Life in the City Doctoral Fellow, African Centre for Migration & Society, University of the Witwatersrand, gives an update from his fieldwork exploring the maternal healthcare experiences of migrant women in Johannesburg.

 This blog gives an update on my PhD fieldwork and it is also part of a series of blog posts on the A to Z experiences during my fieldwork journey.
 This journey began with the process of seeking access to the research sites.
 However, in this post, I will simply give an introduction to what I am working on and an overall update of what I have achieved so far.
 My PhD research focuses on the maternal healthcare experiences and help-seeking behaviors of migrant women in urban spaces.
 This includes both internal and cross-border migrants relying on the public healthcare system and without medical aid (on the healthcare margins) in Johannesburg, South Africa.
 The research is qualitative in nature.
 Healthcare facilities were my entry point for accessing participants.
 I collected primary data from public healthcare facilities (clinics and hospital) in inner-city Johannesburg, South Africa, under the Mother, Child and Women’s Health Services section.
 I targeted both clinics and hospitals in region F, which is one of the 7 health regions in the City of Johannesburg.
 I got access to women attending their antenatal care (ANC) appointments, immunization schedules for their babies or postnatal care.
 I conducted interviews, observations and solicited for diaries over a period of 18 months from May 2016 to October 2017.